benchopt/benchopt/doc/benchmark_workflow/visualize_benchmark.rst

 Its title shows the objective and the dataset names and their corresponding parameters that produced the plot.

 Hovering over the figure will make a modebar appear in the right side.
-This can be used to interact with the figure, e.g. zoom in and out on particular regions.
+This can be used to interact with the figure, e.g. zoom in and out on particular regions of the plot.

 Part 3: Legend
 --------------